altocodenl/cell/readme.md

 - Add multi put
 - Loop (without macro?)
 - More calls: edit, wipe, push, lepush (left add), pop, lepop
-- Change dot to dash for placeholders of list
 - do
    - Check if when redefining a sequence, and the redefinition has less steps than the original one, the extra steps of the previous expansion are also removed.
    - native calls